 In cold climates generally there is abundant water, and we can shower as often as we use the engine (which heats the water).

 On ocean passages freshwater is used only for drinking and cooking, for obvious reasons.

-I am entirely relaxed about drugs and plant medicines, and philosophically consider the right to explore one´s own consciousness as one of our most fundamental rights.
+I am entirely relaxed about drugs and plant medicines, and philosophically consider the choice to explore consciousness using entheogens and psychedelics as one of our most fundamental rights.
 Unfortunately authorities in most countries do not share that view.

 Penalties for boats with drugs on board are usually severe, often including jail time and confiscation of the boat.
 Understandably, I would prefer to avoid both of those.

 I strongly prefer that you do not smoke tobacco on board, but if this is essential for you we will find a way to make it work.

 You are welcome to drink alcohol on board, and there certainly are occasions where alcohol flows freely late into the night, but it would be incorrect to view Otra Vida as a boat where high alcohol consumption is a regular occurrence.
 If that is your preference please join another boat – you will have no difficulty finding one where high alcohol consumption is the norm.

 Otra Vida has adequate electricity for normal day to day needs, including charging personal electronic devices.

 Available electricity is: